Is there any free land in Alaska?

 Is There Still Free Land in Alaska?
 No, Alaska is not giving away free land anymore.

-Can you still stake a claim in Alaska?
+Can you still stake a land claim in Alaska?

-How expensive is it to build a house in Alaska?
+How much does it cost to build a home in Alaska?

 An existing home in Anchorage cost $368,012 in 2015, while a new home cost $574,333 to build, according to municipal data.

 Can you just move to Alaska?

 While it’s a common misconception that you can move there for free, you can get paid to live in Alaska.
 The Alaska Permanent Fund Dividend (PFD) takes the state’s oil wealth and shares an annual portion with all permanent residents (both children and adults).